SwapnilPurohit/SOR_26/README.md

   </link>
 ```

-Add gazebo colour to our camera
+Give the camera a Gazebo color:
 ```xml
   <gazebo reference="camera_link">
     <material>Gazebo/Red</material>
   </gazebo>
 ```

-Here we need to define one more link `camera_link_optical` because normal ros robot coordinate frames are different from what computer vision algorithms expects, so our camera link species where its mounted on the robot body and camera_link_optical tells how the camera sees the world
+ROS robot coordinate frames differ from what computer-vision algorithms expect, so we define a second link, `camera_link_optical`: `camera_link` says where the camera is mounted, `camera_link_optical` says how the camera sees the world.

 ```xml
   <joint type="fixed" name="camera_optical_joint">
     <origin xyz="0 0 0" rpy="-1.5707 0 -1.5707"/>